 When Smith has an attack, her fingers become white, then yellow and eventually blue.
 Her toes and ears do the same.
 If she tries to grab something with her hand, she can’t feel it.
 But eventually the pain comes.

-“It feels like the tingling when your hand falls asleep, but magnify that by a thousand,” Smith, 33, who lives in Sacramento, California, told TODAY.
+“It feels like the tingling when your hand falls asleep, but magnify that by a thousand,” Smith, 35, who lives in Sacramento, California, tells TODAY.com.

 “The ears are the worst.
 If I know I’m going to be outside, and it’s cold or windy, I have to have a beanie.
 I’ve described it as someone putting a knife in my ear and turning it.
 It’s very painful.”